ttu/office-slack-bot/README.md

 ## Configuration file

-configuration.js containts tokens, passwords, locations, sensors etc. Some of these can be given also as environment variables
+configuration.js containts tokens, passwords, locations, sensors etc.

 If `allowGuestsToUse` is set to _false_, then restricted users will get an error messages when trying to send messages to the bot.